-The mission of the Leonard N. Simons Jewish Community Archives is to collect, preserve and make available for research the records of the Jewish Federation of Metropolitan Detroit, United Jewish Foundation, Federation’s member agencies and local community organizations.
-We also collect personal and family papers.
+The Leonard N. Simons Jewish Community Archives was established in 1991 as a department of the Jewish Federation of Metropolitan Detroit.
+Its mission is to collect, preserve and make available the records of the Jewish Federation of Metropolitan Detroit, United Jewish Foundation, Federation’s member agencies, local Jewish community organizations, and the personal and family papers of Detroit’s Jewry.

-The Archives are housed in two locations: The Max M. Fisher Jewish Federation Building and the Walter P. Reuther Library of Labor and Urban Affairs.
+The Archive’s collections are open to researchers.
+The collection is housed in two different locations: the Max M. Fisher Federation Building and the Walter P. Reuther library of Labor and Urban Affairs.

 If you would like to view a collection housed at the Reuther Library, please contact their reference archivist to schedule an appointment.